b1rr0/weather/node/README.md

 ### Prerequisites
 - Docker
 - Docker Compose
 - Read notifier.
-README.md (for emails)
+README.md (for reciving emails)

 Cache
 ### Running the Application
-docker-compose up --build
+<pre><code>bash docker-compose up --build</code></pre>
 And go there http://localhost:3330/v1/swagger#/

-### Migrations are managed as part of Docker — 'migrations'
+#
-###  Because it's a separate job and is triggered independently (not the best practice, but a workaround to make it work on startup)
+Migrations are managed as part of Docker — 'migrations' Because it's a separate job and is triggered independently (not the best practice, but a workaround to make it work on startup)

 # improvements:
 1) 1 Cache instance for 2 Microservice — intended to facilitate local development.